Oluwabammydu/django-react-todo-app/README.md

 # Run the application
-You will need two terminals pointed to the frontend and backend directories to start the servers for this application.
+You will need two terminals windows opened, one each for the backend and frontend directories to start the servers for this application.

-Run this command to start the backend server in the [backend] directory: [python manage.py runserver] (You have to run this command while you are sourced into the virtual environment)
+Run this commands to start the backend server in the [todo_project] directory: [pipenv shell] to source the virtual envinronment and [python manage.py runserver] to start the server
-Run this command to start the frontend development server in the [frontend] directory: [npm install] (This will start the frontend on the adddress localhost:3000)
+Run this command to start the frontend development server in the [frontend] directory: [npm install]

-# Built With
-React - A progressive JavaScript framework.
-Python - A programming language that lets you work quickly and integrate systems more effectively.
-Django - A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+## The technologies deployed for this project are:
+1. Python
+2. Django
+3. React
+4. Test Driven Development